gmarzloff/VA-memorial-scroll/README.md

 ## Installation
 1. Save the `VA-memorial-scroller` folder anywhere on your hard drive.
 It does not require a web server to run.
 1. Open `memorial.html` in Google Chrome ().
 1. Click the bottom left gear icon to load the names list and music.
 The names list must be a text file, with one name per line.
+See below for converting excel sheet to a text file.
 A sample file `presidents.csv` is located in the  `names` folder.

 Example:
 ```